 - 1. A final grade of "W", "D" or "F" in any nursing curriculum course will require the course to be repeated. - 2.
 Final grade of "C" or better is required for all nursing courses. - 3.
 Final grade of "C" or better is required for all required general education courses. - 4.
-General education courses may be repeated once or taken a total of two times and only two general education courses may be repeated.
-General Education courses must be completed prior to or at the time they are shown in the curriculum outline in order for a student to progress - 5.
-An individual nursing (NUR) curriculum course can only be repeated once/or taken a second time and only two nursing curriculum courses can be repeated. - 6.
+Only two nursing curriculum courses, including General Education course can be repeated once or taken a second time. - 5.
+All General Education courses must be completed prior to submitting an application for the Nursing program. - 6.
 If a student has a "W", "D" or "F" in any course in the first clinical semester (NUR 134 for PN and A.D.N or NUR 203 for Nursing Transitions), the student is strongly recommended to take and successfully complete NUR 100 before progressing in the nursing curriculum. - 7.
 A satisfactory level of competence in the clinical/lab components of each nursing course as outlined in lab and clinical policies. - 8.
 Maintenance of a satisfactory grade point average (GPA).
 The cumulative GPA may not fall below 2.00.
 If cumulative GPA falls below 2.00 for any semester: - a.
 The student will be prevented from taking NUR courses and unable to progress within the nursing program for the following semester. - b.
 The student must improve the cumulative GPA to at least a 2.0 by the end of the next semester. - c.
 If the student fails to improve the cumulative GPA to at least a 2.0, the student will be terminated from the nursing program.
 For example: